aaronli04/taylorswiftlyricguesser/README.txt

 this sometimes leads to lyrics loading outrageously slowly.
 If the user is struggling with the wait, switching to a new album on the selector will bypass this process but it is possible that later on a random lyric will load and replace the one they're working on.

-2. For some reason, the Rest API built struggles to load songs from 1989 without crashing.
-I have explored various workarounds and can't seem to get why this is the only one that consistently fails to be fetched.
-Occasionally a couple songs will load, but for the most part, it is inaccessible as it will crash the backend server.
-It says that the response is undefined and that the .length can't be taken to find an appropriate track.
-However, when examining the API link and seeing the typeof of the response, it is an array and should work.
-It works for all the other albums but for some reason it does not work for 1989.
-Also 1989 only crashes when trying to load the karaoke version of each song.
-I tried to create a workaround for that but it doesn't work.
-It did stop the backend from craashing everytime though.
+2. The Rest API built struggles to load songs from 1989 because of the existence of (Karaoke Version) songs that have no body data.
+I tried to create a workaround for that but it doesn't work, probably because I need to use reactState to set variables in time and properly.
+If I had more time, I would definitely work on fixing this.
+On the bright side, though, it did stop the backend from crashing every time the user clicks 1989 on the selector.

 3. Snippets on one-track, one-snippet albums like You All Over Me (feat.
 Maren Morris) (Taylor's Version) (From The Vault).
 While the getSnippet preventing duplicate snippets is a nice feature, it prevents the submit button from working on these albums as it can't get a new lyric because no snippet qualifies.